-Unlike solar potential, battery storage does not carry constraints due to available space and other site characteristics such as shading.
-In comparison, battery storage requires a relatively smaller footprint and can be placed anywhere on-site.
-However, battery storage constraints do exist, namely from the financial and electrical perspectives.
+Unlike solar potential, battery storage does not carry significant constraints due to available space and other site characteristics such as shading, though ventilation and spill management requirements may limit site locations for installations of batteries.
+In comparison to solar, battery storage requires a relatively smaller footprint and can be placed anywhere on-site that meets the requirements noted above.